panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 Why does it happen?

-The `if` code block creates a *scope* for `message` variable. `message` variable can be accessed *only* within `if` code block scope.
+The `if` code block creates a *scope* for `message` variable.
+And `message` variable can be accessed *only* within this scope.

-At a higher level, the accessibility of variables is managed by scope.
+At a higher level, the accessibility of variables is limited by the scope where they're created.
 You are free to access the variable defined within its scope.
 But outside of its scope, the variable is inaccessible.

 Now, let's put down a general definition of scope: